alekwiecien/woocommerce2vuestorefront/README.md

     indexName: 'vue_storefront_catalog'
   },
 ```
-> notice that indexName can be changed but it should stay consistent with VSF configuration.
+> NOTICE: the indexName can be changed but it should stay consistent with the Vue Storefront configuration.

 # Populate WooCommerce data in Elasticsearch